Parenting Tips To Identify Developmental Challenges In Children

 - Inability to sit without support after the kid is nine months old

-- Inability to stand by the time the kid is one year old
+- Failure to stand by the time the kid is one year old

-Before you start to panic please understand that delayed development is fine.
-It’s okay for a child to face some developmental issues and miss certain milestones by some months and there’s no cause of concern, however, if the milestones are not achieved after the timelines, then you must rush to a pediatrician immediately.
+Before you start to panic, please understand that delayed development is perfectly fine.
+It’s okay for a child to miss certain milestones by some months, and there’s no cause for concern.
+The concern is only when the milestones are not achieved after the timelines.

-Also called ‘Intellectual Disability,’ cognitive delay means when a child is unable to communicate and take care of himself, due to certain limitations in mental functioning.
-As a result, the child learns and develops slowly than normal children.
+Also called ‘Intellectual Disability,’ cognitive delay means when a child cannot communicate and take care of himself due to certain limitations in mental functioning.
+As a result, the child learns and develops slower than normal children.

-Children with cognitive challenges take a long time to speak which is generally referred to as speech and language disorders among children.
-They also have issues in taking care of their personal needs such as eating, brushing, dressing, or wearing shoes.
+Child rearing is hard, and it’s harder when your child has developmental trouble.
+Children with cognitive challenges take a long time to speak, which is generally referred to as speech and language disorders among children.
+They also have issues taking care of their personal needs, such as eating, brushing, dressing, or wearing shoes.
 They are also most likely to have trouble learning in school and at home.
-Take your child to a pediatrician if you see any of these delays.
+In this case, the correct parenting tips is to take your child to a pediatrician the moment you see any of these delays.

 Speech And Language Delay

-Several reasons can cause speech and language delays and these include hearing loss, slow development, inability to understand or communicate, and not being able to enough time with adults at home.
+Several reasons can cause speech and language delays, including hearing loss, slow development, inability to understand or communicate, and not being able to spend enough time with adults at home.

-Some developmental delays happen even before a child is born due to genetics and some can happen after birth due to environmental or other factors.
-There’s no way one can find out the exact cause for delays and so it’s important for parents to keep a watch on the child’s development milestones by being in regular touch with the doctor.
+There’s no way one can find out the exact cause for these delays.
+Thus, parents need to keep a close watch on the child’s development milestones by being in regular touch with the doctor.

-Many top international schools in India have different learning programs and unique approaches to children with developmental issues and they do not see their developmental challenges as a barrier to their future growth and fulfillment.
+Many top international schools in India have different learning programs and unique approaches to children with developmental issues.
+They do not see their developmental challenges as a barrier to their future growth and fulfillment.

-There are treatments available for most developmental delays and only the pediatrician can suggest the right strategy.
-That may include medications and in some cases, he may refer your child to a specialist.
+There are treatments available for most developmental delays.
+Your pediatrician may include medications, and in some cases, he may refer your child to a specialist.